Upward Fixation of the Patella

 Stifle problems often surface as ‘behavior’ issues.
 Rushing, not wanting to canter, panicking, rearing, etc.

 Get your vet involved.
-Only a vet can make a determination whether any of the following signs can point to a locking stifle:
+Only a vet can make a determination whether any of the following signs point to a locking stifle:

 - horse drags hind feet (maybe even shows wear on toe), reluctant to pick up feet